 What’s the Point of Google Maps Marketing?

-The ultimate objective of Google Maps marketing is to achieve as high a placement as possible in the local business results listings on the Google Maps results on relevant Google search engine results pages.
+The ultimate objective of Google Maps marketing is not just to rank higher on Google Maps, but also to achieve as high a placement as possible in the local business results listings on relevant Google search engine results pages.
 Let’s take a look at what this means.

 Proximity Based Google Maps Results